Coaches to Sheffield

 The Old Joint Stock

-Part pub, part restaurant, part theatre, The Old Joint Stock is one of the most unique watering holes in Birmingham.
-Forever alive with its charming, jovial atmosphere, the pub’s beautifully traditional decor only adds to the feeling of stepping back in time for an evening.
-If you’re planning on eating or seeing a show too, it’s a good idea to book in advance, especially to get a table for dinner on the balcony.
+Part pub, part restaurant, part theatre, The Old Joint Stock is one of Birmingham's most unique spots.
+With its charming, jolly atmosphere and beautifully traditional decor, you'll feel like you've stepped back in time for an evening.
+If you're planning to dine or catch a show, be sure to book in advance—especially if you want to snag a dinner table on the balcony.

 NQ64